enzo33three/Task-app-API1/README.md

   <p align="center">
     <em>A simple Pokedex developed with HTML, CSS and JavaScript using <a href="https://pokeapi.co">Pokeapi</a></em>
+   <a href="https:/dsdsdso/pokedex">Live Demo</a>
   </p>
 </div>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+This repository is about the web application for The Pokédex.

+  The Pokédex is an electronic device created and designed to catalog and provide information regarding the various species of Pokémon featured in the Pokémon video game, anime and manga series.

 ### Assets